PascaleBeier/thunderbird-ispdb/README.md

 $ composer require pascalebeier/thunderbird-ispdb
 ```

+It is highly recommended that you `--prefer-dist` on this Repository.

 ## Usage

 ### Distribution

-Use the files below `dist` in your Application.
+Use the files below [dist/](dist) in your Application.

 ### PHP API